smootheFiets/validator/README.md

 # validator

-Custom JOSM-validator rules: `outdated.validator.mapcss` and `smootheFiets.validator.mapcss`.
+Custom JOSM-validator rules: , `constructionProposed.validator.mapcss`, `outdated.validator.mapcss` and `smootheFiets.validator.mapcss`.
 Install via JOSM preferences, 'data validator', 'tag checker rules', 'plus' icon.

+## constructionProposed.validator.mapcss
+It's a customary (yet somewhat dated) paradigm to have buildings and highways transition from `building|highway=construction` + `construction=*` to `building|highway=*`.
+It can easily happen that the `construction` tag gets forgotten and stays behind.
+Similarly, `building|highway=construction` without `construction` tag is not very meaningful.
+This file makes the JOSM validator throw an error at spurious `construction` tags (offering a somewhat heavy-handed fix: delete `construction`) and a warning at missing `construction` tags.

+Identical checks are performed for `building|highway=proposed`.

 ## outdated.validator.mapcss
 Provides validator warnings for objects that, by experience, are subject to change in reality but haven't been touched in OSM for a while.
-Additionally, it throws errors for highways/buildings with a spurious `proposed`/`construction` tag and allows to 'fix' those errors (by brutally deleting the spurious tags).

 The following objects will generate warnings:
-* `landuse=construction` and `amenity=post_box` if last timestamp is before 2019
+* `landuse=construction|brownfield` and `amenity=post_box` if last timestamp is before 2019
 * `amenity=bench`, `leisure=picnic_table`, and `tourism=picnic_site` if last timestamp is before 2018.

 These dates are hard-wired in the code, unfortunately.
 I'll try and make that dynamic (older than _n_ years); for now I don't know how to pull that off in JOSM.